An iterative method for the solution of Laplace-like equations in high and very high space dimensions: Introduction

 For a given $\rho<1$, let $S$ be the sector that consists of the points $\omega$ for which the expression $\|T^t\omega\|^2$ differs from $\|\omega\|^2$ by $\rho\|\omega\|^2$ or less.
 If the Fourier transform of the right-hand side of the equation (\ref{eq1.7}) vanishes at all $\omega$ outside this set, the same holds for the Fourier transform of its solution (\ref{eq1.6}) and the Fourier transforms of the iterates $U_k$.
 Under this condition, the iteration error decreases at least like

 with respect to a broad range of Fourier-based norms.
-Provided the values $\|T^t\eta\|^2$ are approximately normally distributed with expected value $E=1$ and small variance $V$, the measure (\ref{eq1.9}) of the sector $S$ is almost one as soon as $\rho$ exceeds the standard deviation $\sigma=\sqrt{V}$ by more than a moderate factor.
+This is admittedly an idealized situation and the actual convergence behavior is more complicated.
+Nevertheless, this example accurately describes what to expect.
+Provided that for points $\eta$ on the unit sphere the values $\|T^t\eta\|^2$ are approximately normally distributed with expected value $E=1$ and small variance $V$, the measure (\ref{eq1.9}) of the sector $S$ is almost one as soon as $\rho$ exceeds the standard deviation $\sigma=\sqrt{V}$ by more than a moderate factor.
 The sector $S$ then fills almost the entire frequency space.
-This is admittedly an idealized situation and the actual convergence behavior is more complicated, but this example characterizes pretty well what one can expect.
 The higher the dimensions and the smaller the variance, the faster the iterates approach the solution.

 The rest of this paper is organized as follows.
 Section~\ref{sec2} sets the framework and is devoted to the representation of the solutions of the equation (\ref{eq1.1}) as traces of higher dimensional functions (\ref{eq1.6}) for right-hand sides that are themselves traces of functions with an integrable Fourier transform.
 In comparison with the proof in \cite{Yserentant_2020}, we give a more direct proof of this representation.
 In addition, we introduce two scales of norms with respect to which we later estimate the iteration error.